ThomasVitale/llm-apps-java-langchain4j/04-embedding-models/embedding-models-ollama/README.md

 LangChain4j provides an `EmbeddingModel` abstraction for integrating with LLMs via several providers, including OpenAI.

 When using the _LangChain4j Ollama Spring Boot Starter_, an `EmbeddingModel` object is autoconfigured for you to use OpenAI.
-By default, the _llama2_ model is used.
+By default, the _mistral_ model is used.

 ```java
 @RestController